mattsmi/EasterCalcsTcl/README.md

 EasterCalcsTcl
 ==============

-Tcl/Tk script to calculate the date of Easter (Julian and Gregorian) for any given year.
+Tcl/Tk script to calculate the date of Easter according to the Julian, Gregorian, and Revised Julian (or Milanković) calendars for any given year.

 Stand-alone executables (Starkits) are provided for Windows and Linux in the `bin` directory.